ska-sa/katgpucbf/misc/xbgpu/README.md

 kick off many tests.
 This problem needs to be investigate.
 I think this is due to the async function here: https://github.com/ska-sa/katxgpu/blob/6ad82705394052b62065da3cfeac7953f1a45dd7/test/spead2_receiver_test.py#L451-L496 but I dont know for sure.
+11. There are a list of TODOs in the [xbengine](katxgpu/xbengine_proc_loop.py).
+These should be implemented.
+The most pressing of these is the implementation of a clean exit and the addition of control and monitoring.
+12. The receiver class requires a few different classes to set up correctly.
+The recv.Stream, recv.Ringbuffer and katxgpu.ringbuffer.AsyncRingbuffer objects.
+See [receiver_example.py](scratch/receiver_example.py) for an example.
+It may be worth creating some top level class that encapsulates all of these classes as there is no real value added by having the seperate.
+It would make implementing the receiver much simpler.

 ## License
 The license for this repository still needs to be specified.
 At the moment this repo is private so its not an issue.